R0U5/Rust-Admin-Tool/readme.md

 One day I found RustAdmin for Desktop was not working for me, and I realized if the dev ever pulled the plug on the free version and went completely cloud based, I would be SOL.
-Because of thta, I decided to make a simple Python script that is very bare bones, but does the same thing.
+Because of that, I decided to make a simple Python script that is very bare bones, but does the same thing.